ioccc-src/winner/faq.md

 These tarballs will have the following files:

+- `YYYY/winner/.date-range`             - copyright date range for the given directory
-- `ioccc.css`                                   - stylesheet for the html files
+- `YYYY/winner/sub-dir/.date-range`     - copyright date range for the given sub-directory
-- `var.mk`                                              - the top level Makefile included by all the other Makefiles that holds variables used by the Makefiles
-- `YYYY/winner/.path`                   - directory path from top level directory
 - `YYYY/winner/.entry.json`             - entry summary and manifest in JSON
 - `YYYY/winner/.gitignore`              - list of files that should not be committed under git
+- `YYYY/winner/.path`                   - directory path from top level directory

 plus the winning entry files like source code, the Makefile, supplementary data provided by the author and any other file in the winning entry, found under the entry's subdirectory.

+**NOTE**: The compressed tarball does **NOT** include files such as [ioccc.css](%%REPO_URL%%/ioccc.css), nor `png/` files needed to render an IOCCC web page.
+You **MUST DOWNLOAD** those, as needed, in order to properly render an IOCCC web page.
+The primary purpose of compressed tarballs is to provide the files needed to attempt to compile entries.

 If you downloaded `1984/mullender/1984_mullender.tar.bz2`, for instance, you might then do: